camunda-ci/camunda-cookbook-template/TESTING.md

 ## Running Test Kitchen

-Test Kitchen test suites are defined in [.kitchen.yml](https://github.com/camunda/camunda-cookbook-template-cookbook/blob/master/.kitchen.yml).
-Running `kitchen test` will cause Test Kitchen to spin up each platform VM in turn, running the `camunda-cookbook-template::default` recipe.
+Test Kitchen test suites are defined in [.kitchen.yml](https://github.com/camunda/camunda-template-cookbook/blob/master/.kitchen.yml).
+Running `kitchen test` will cause Test Kitchen to spin up each platform VM in turn, running the `camunda-template::default` recipe.
 If the Chef run completes successfully, corresponding tests in `test/integration` are executed.
 These must also pass.